accelero-cloud/appkernel/README.md

 ## What are we building here?
-The vision of the project is to provide you with a full-fledged [microservice chassis](http://microservices.io/microservices/news/2016/02/21/microservice-chassis.html), as defined by Chris Richardson.
+The vision of the project is to provide you with a full-fledged [microservice chassis](http://microservices.io/microservices/news/2016/02/21/microservice-chassis.html), as defined by Chris Richardson to help creating beautiful APIs quikly and efficiently.

 ## How does it helps you?
 We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so